accel-brain/accel-brain-code/subdir/README.md

 ## Use-case on your console

+You can study or work while listening to the Binaural or Monaural beat.
+Before starting your job, run a batch program on console.

-### Create and play "Binaural Beat" on your console
+### Create and play "Binaural Beat" on console

 Run the batch program: [play_binaural_beat.py](https://github.com/chimera0/Binaural-Beat-and-Monaural-Beat-with-python/blob/master/bat/play_binaural_beat.py).